17 Actionable Tips To Write An Engaging Blog Post

 I wasn't a fan of statistics during my high school and I am sure there are many like me.
 However, studying statistics is entirely different from reading statistics.

-Everyone loves reading statistics as they are not a bunch of vague and tall claims but proven facts that are reliable.
+Everyone loves reading statistics as they are not a bunch of vague and tall claims but data obtained from carefully carried out studies and experiments.

 The top bloggers around the world, use statistics to back their claims.
 Neil Patel uses statistics extensively which is one of the many reasons his blog posts are so popular.